Nokia PC Suite: Nokia PC Sync

 PC Sync 7.0.9.2 contained a major bug, truncating street addresses which have been edited on the PC to run over more than one line, when synchronized back to the phone.
-It was possible to lose large parts of your contacts' address information due to this issue.
+It was possible to lose large parts of user's contacts' address information due to this issue.

 Nokia Maps

 Nokia PC Suite is unable to add or update maps and voices for the Nokia Maps application.
 This requires Nokia Map Loader or Nokia Suite; both require Microsoft Windows with the .NET Framework installed.
 However, it is possible to download maps for Nokia Maps without need for Nokia Map Loader or Nokia Suite by pointing a web browser directly to the map files on Nokia's Maps server.